hariprasadraja/dotfiles/README.md

 # Dotfiles for Zsh

-This is my personal dotfiles configuration.
-I switch between mac and linux environment (even on wsl in windows) so maintaining the worklife inside the terminal is always an headache.
-Breaking scripts were became the daily part of my life.
+This is my personal dotfiles setup.
+I switch between mac and linux environments (even on wsl in windows), so keeping my worklife inside the terminal is always a challenge.
+Breaking scripts became a daily occurrence in my life.

-I tried to maintain a healthy work environment insde the terminal which suites my complete Backend Development workflow.
+I tried to keep a healthy work environment outside of the terminal that suited my entire Backend Development workflow.

-Please go through the code before you try this.
-You may find some good intesting things and some garbage stuff.
-Feel free to report an issues that you have found.
-I would realy love to fix that.
+Please read the code before attempting this.
+You might come across some interesting things as well as some garbage.
+Please feel free to report any problems you discover.
+I'd love to help you with that.

 ## Dependencies

-You need to install the following things to make it work.

-1. zinit plugin manager
+1. zsh and zinit plugin manager
-2. autojump - as a directory bookmark and for fast cd commands
-3. powerlevel10k - Theme and Prompt
-6. FiraCode font for the editor
-7. SauceCodePro Nerd Font for termianl
-8. https://github.com/xtyrrell/undollar - Removes the dollar sign while pasting in the terminal
-9. Fzf - fuzzy search
-10. bat - cat alternative
-11. xclip
-12. fd - find alternative
-13. ag - silver searcher

 ### On Ubuntu
 1. Install apt-fast - a fast apt downloader

-## Built In
+## Built In tools

 You will get these buildin tools

 1. tm - task manager to manage you shell scripts
 2. util - utility tools with lot of functionalities